erew123/alltalk_tts/README.md

 Quick setup scripts are available for users on Windows 10/11 and Linux.
 Instructional videos for both setup processes are linked below.

 - Ensure that **Git** is installed on your system as it is required for cloning the repository.
 If you do not have Git installed, visit [Git's official website](https://git-scm.com/downloads) to download and install it.
 - Windows users must install C++ development tools for Python to compile Python packages.
-Detailed information and a link to these tools can be found in the help section **Windows & Python requirements for compiling packages**.
+Detailed information and a link to these tools can be found in the help section [**Windows & Python requirements for compiling packages**](https://github.com/erew123/alltalk_tts#-help-with-problems).

 <details>
 <summary>QUICK SETUP - Text-Generation-webui</summary>
 <br>

-For a visual guide, watch the setup video [here](https://www.youtube.com/watch?v=icn2XS5rUH8).
+For a step-by-step video guide, click [here](https://www.youtube.com/watch?v=icn2XS5rUH8).

 To set up AllTalk within Text-generation-webui, follow either method:

 1. **Download AllTalk Setup**:
-   - **Via Terminal/Console (Best Method)**:
+   - **Via Terminal/Console (Recommended)**:
      - `cd \text-generation-webui\extensions\`
      - `git clone https://github.com/erew123/alltalk_tts`
    - **Via Releases Page**: